hokiedsp/matlab-nlopt/Readme.md

 This project aims to create a set of NLopt-based MATLAB functions which are argument-compatible with the counterparts in Mathwork's Optimization Toolbox, namely: `nlopt.fminunc`, `nlopt.fmincon`, and `nlopt.fminbnd`.

-Also this project serves as an example of how to use C++ wrapper function `mexObjectHandler` in [my matlab-mexutils project].
+Also this project serves as an example of how to use C++ wrapper function `mexObjectHandler` in [my matlab-mexutils project](https://github.com/hokiedsp/matlab-mexutils).

 ## Content
 * [Build & Installation](build_installation)